 At hip foodie bowling paradise, Atlas Bowl, attendees will have the chance to try classic cocktails made with a cider twist and other original mixology creations all using the ciders and pommeau of Black Diamond Cider will bowling, eating, and listing to the tunes of cider owner Jackie Merwin who will be spinning as DJ Black Diamond.
 What fun!

 Whether celebrating a birthday, the season, or Finger Lakes Cider Week, enjoy with friends.
 I raise a glass to these good times!
-Happy Birthday, Phil!
+Happy Birthday, Elizabeth!